glomex/gcdt-docs/docs/30_tenkai.md

 #### Setting the ENV variable

-If you want to set the environment variable ENV to 'DEV' you can do that as follows:
+You you need to set an environment variable "ENV" which indicates the account/staging area you want to work with.
+This parameter tells the tools which config file to use.
+For example if you want to set the environment variable ENV to 'DEV' you can do that as follows:
 ``` bash
 export ENV=DEV
 ```